TheCollinsByte/DSA/README.md

 # What is a Singly Linked List?

+- A singly linked list is a data structure that consists of a sequence of elements called nodes.
+Each node contains two parts: data and a reference (or pointer) to the next node in the sequence.
+The first node is called the head, and the last node's reference points to null, indicating the end of the list.

 # What is a Doubly Linked List?

-- It is called two-way Linked List.
-- Given a node, We can navigate list in both forward and backward direction, which is not possible in Singly Linked List.
-- A node in Singly Linked List can only be deleted if we have a pointer to its previous node.
-But in Doubly Linked List we can delete the node even if we don't have pointer to its previous node.
+- A doubly linked list is similar to a singly linked list, but with an extra pointer in each node, allowing traversal in both forward and backward directions.
+In addition to having a reference to the next node (usually called next), each node in a doubly linked list also has a reference to the previous node (usually called prev).

 # What is a Circular Singly Linked List?

-- It's similar to Singly Linked List, with a difference that in Circular Linked List the last node points to first node and not null
+- A circular singly linked list is a variation of a singly linked list where the last node's reference doesn't point to null but instead points back to the first node, forming a circular structure.
 - Instead of head, We keep track of last node in Circular Singly List